Superu: Establishment: Families Commission Act 2003

 The creation of the Families Commission was an outcome of post-election political negotiations between the Labour Party and United Future in 2002.
 Labour had decided to form a confidence and supply agreement with United Future enabling it to continue the Fifth Labour Government into a second term.
 Establishing a "Commission for the Family" that would be a national research centre, coordinate government departments and facilitate advice for families had been an election pledge for the smaller party.
 Labour had promoted a similar initiative, called the "parenting council," in its campaign.
 The agreement between Labour leader Helen Clark and United Future leader Peter Dunne included a commitment to develop proposals for such a commission as an immediate priority with implementation planned for the 2003/04 financial year.

 Steve Maharey, as Minister of Social Services and Employment, introduced the Families Commission Bill which was considered by the social services committee after passing its first reading 60–56 on 13 May 2003.
 The four parties which did not comprise the government—National, New Zealand First, the Greens and ACT—all voted against the legislation.
 New Zealand First MP Dail Jones described United Future as having "sold out" to Labour and suggested that the draft legislation did not sufficiently advance United Future's policy goals.
 He later criticised the Bill as doing "nothing to support the traditional standard relationship of a man and a woman with their children."
 The social services committee was balanced between members who supported the bill and those who did not, and it was not able to report progress on the bill when its time for consideration expired.
 Despite this, the legislation eventually completed its third reading on 11 December 2003 by a vote of 62–56.

 The first round of six appointments to the Families Commission was announced in June 2004, prior to the Commission's formal establishment on 1 July.
 Rajen Prasad, a social worker and academic who had been race relations conciliator from 1996 to 2001, was appointed chief commissioner and continued in that position until 2008 when he became a Labour MP.
 Sharron Cole, Mason Durie, Sandra Alofivae, Carolynn Bull, and Lyn Campbell filled the other positions.
 Prasad was criticised in 2005 when he authorised a confidential settlement with the Commission's inaugural chief executive.

 An attempt by New Zealand First to replace the Families Commission in 2004 failed.
 Labour and United Future continued their political alliance after the 2005 general election.
 Their post-election agreement specified that the Families Commission would not be downgraded.
-At the election, National had pledged to keep the post of families commissioner but repotision the role within the Office of the Children's Commisssioner.
+At the election, National had pledged to keep the post of families commissioner but reposition the role within the Children's Commissioner.
 Jan Pryor succeeded Prasad as chief commissioner in August 2008 and held office until her resignation in May 2010.